Warren Delano Jr.: Personal life

 In 1851, Delano bought 60 acres on the Hudson River in Balmville, New York (two miles north of Newburgh).
 He commissioned Andrew Jackson Downing and Calvert Vaux to remodel an existing farmhouse into an Italianate villa, naming it Algonac.
 His grandson Franklin Roosevelt was married at Algonac in 1905.

 Death and burial

-His wife Catherine died on February 10, 1896, in Newburgh.
-Delano died at Algonac on January 17, 1898, of bronchial pneumonia.
-After a funeral there, he was buried next to his wife in the Delano Family Tomb at Riverside Cemetery in Fairhaven, Massachusetts (which Delano had established in 1850).
+His wife Catherine died on February 10, 1896, in Newburgh, Massachusetts.
+Delano died in Algonac on January 17, 1898, of bronchial pneumonia.
+After a funeral there, he was buried next to his wife in the Delano Family Tomb at Riverside Cemetery in Fairhaven, Massachusetts, which Delano had established in 1850.
 The tomb was erected in 1859 and designed by Richard Morris Hunt.

 Descendants

 Through his daughter Sara, he was a grandfather of the 32nd President of the United States Franklin Delano Roosevelt, who married his fifth cousin, Eleanor Roosevelt, and was the father of six children, Anna Eleanor Roosevelt, James Roosevelt II, Franklin Roosevelt (who died in infancy), Elliott Roosevelt, Franklin D. Roosevelt Jr., and John Aspinwall Roosevelt II.

 Through his daughter Katherine, he was a grandfather of four, including diplomat Warren Delano Robbins and Katharine Price Collier, a Republican U.S. Representative who in 1917 married George St. George, third son of the second Sir Richard St George, 2nd Baronet.